Vegetation (quilt)

 Vegetation is a 2009 quilt by Gee's Bend quilter Loretta Pettway Bennett.
 It is located on the Eskenazi Health campus, near downtown Indianapolis, Indiana, and is part of the Eskenazi Health Art Collection.

 Description

 Vegetation is a 2009 quilt by Gee's Bend quilter Loretta Pettway Bennett designed in the style of the quilts of Gee's Bend, which uses recycled household and thrift store clothing.
-This quilt consists of strips and squares of fabric in shades of blue, green, brown, and cream that, together, create a large rectangle measuring 98.5" x 83", framed.
+This quilt consists of strips and squares of fabric in shades of blue, green, brown, and cream that, together, create a framed large rectangle measuring 98.5" x 83".
 Bennett originally created Vegetation for her own personal bed.

 Historical information

 Acquisition

 Vegetation was acquired by Eskenazi Health as part of a re-imagining of the organization's historical art collection and to support "the sense of optimism, vitality and energy" of its new campus in 2013.
 In response to its nationwide request for proposals, Eskenazi Health received more than 500 submissions from 39 states, which were then narrowed to 54 finalists by an independent jury.
 Each of the 54 proposals was assigned an area of the new hospital by Eskenazi Health's art committee and publicly displayed in the existing Wishard Hospital and online for public comment; more than 3,000 public comments on the final proposals were collected and analyzed in the final selection.
 Sew Low is credited "in honor of Grandmother Mae; Lisa E. Harris, M.D."